You can call me Angie. (read the very end sentence if you want the tldr)

 I was creating art and dreaming of new projects since I was a young gal, and am always deep down hoping for creative ventures in the midst of all the busy-ness of life.
-This is a place for me to share some my raw thoughts, story, and express myself through words.
+This is a safe haven sort of a place for me, to share some my raw thoughts, story, and express myself through words.

 I spent my entire undergrad growing with IVCF chapter at CSULB.
 Truly, so many lifelong friendships have blossomed through pursuing the same mission, towards the Kingdom of God.
 In this period of my life, I learned that being Christian does not go against the fight for seeking justice in our world like racial or gender inequalities, but rather Jesus fights for these things as well.

 In order to be equipped to make a difference in this big ol’ world, I followed God’s voice for me to pursue a graduate program to obtain a Master of Public Health at UCLA in the Community Health Sciences department.
-He paved the way for me to be here very clearly, and as I’m finishing up my first year, I’m still seeing where God leads me with my passion for connecting with people, seeking justice, being an advocate for mental health, creating access for communities to improve their health… I sometimes feel over ambitious haha.
+He paved the way for me to be here very clearly, and I’m still seeing where God leads me with my passion for connecting with people, seeking justice, being an advocate for mental health, creating access for communities to improve their health… all that shebang.
+I sometimes feel over ambitious, and at times too jaded to care (but we all somehow come back to our ideal superhero dreams, don’t we?).
 I would love to someday work with a minority population in health education and promotion, food security/access issues for women, children, and families.
 What and how I am unsure, but I am sure of being called to be a bridge builder.